Git-Hub-dot/JAVA_Programs_Collections/README.md

 ***
 ## 🎯<u> **Why This Repo Matters?**</u>

-### For Exams
+### For Exams:
 Many of these programs match typical university lab questions and viva topics.
 They’re clean, short, and easy to understand.

-### For Interviews
+### For Interviews:
 Most entry-level Java interviews test:
-- loops
+- Loops
-- conditionals
+- Conditionals
-- arrays
+- Arrays
-- recursion
+- Recursion
 - OOP
-- exceptions
+- Exceptions
-- basic algorithms
+- Basic algorithms

 This repo covers all of them in a structured way.
 ***